 The NBA continues to closely monitor evolving issues relating to COVID-19.
 Australia’s blood supply remains safe and secure.

-The NBA, government jurisdictions, Lifeblood and commercial suppliers continue to work closely together to ensure the continuing safe and secure supply of blood and blood related products.
+The NBA, government jurisdictions, Lifeblood and commercial suppliers continue to work closely together to ensure the continuing safe and secure supply of blood and blood related products and services.
 The Commonwealth Department of Health website has up to date information on issues relating to COVID-19.
 The Lifeblood website also has information about blood and plasma donations, as well as Lifeblood’s response to the current situation.